dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `bash RunMsselCalculateDistance.sh ThetaHaplotype RhoHaplotype Identifier DemographicHistory NumberOfSites Replicates SimsPerTrajectory NumberOfHaplotypesWithTheDerivedAllele`

 Where:
 * ThetaHaplotype - Theta of the whole haplotype simulated.
 Note that the variant of interest sits on one end of the haplotype and the L values are the distances from the variant of interest to the first difference between a pair of haplotypes.
-This should match what you simulated on step 1.
+This should match what you simulated on the script CreateManyFrequencyTrajectories.sh .

 * RhoHaplotype - Rho of the whole haplotype simulated.
-This should match what you simulated on step 1.
+This should match what you simulated on the script CreateManyFrequencyTrajectories.sh .

 * Identifier - A number to give to the script.
 Can be changed in case the user wants to run the same parameter file many times and get a different output with a different identifier every time.
 Also a random seed.
 This number should match the number used in the script SimulateUsingISRoutine.sh .

 * DemographicHistory - This follows the syntax from PReFerSim to get demographic histories.
-This should match what you simulated on step 1.
+This should match the variable DemographicHistory: from the file DemographicScenarioFile provided on the script CreateManyFrequencyTrajectories.sh  .

 * Replicates - Number of allele frequency trajectories simulated under the importance sampling framework.

 * NumberOfSites - Number of sites in the haplotype.

 * SimsPerTrajectory - Number of coalescent simulations that will be done for each trajectory generated under the importance sampling framework.
 An increase of this number generates a bigger precision on the results, since using a greater number of coalescent simulations means a larger collection of L values will be used to calculate P(L|s).
+We recommend using a value of 100 as done in our paper.

 * NumberOfHaplotypesWithTheDerivedAllele - For every coalescent simulation, this will be this number of haplotypes with the derived allele.
-This should match what you simulated on step 1.
+This should match what you the variable NumberOfHaplotypesWithTheDerivedAllele used on the script CreateManyFrequencyTrajectories.sh .

 You can, as an example, run the following command: